pixiv/three-vrm/CONTRIBUTING.md

 ## Syntax guidelines

+### First of all, obey your linter

+We are utilizing `eslint` and `prettier` to ensure our syntax rules consistent.

+Some editors like [Visual Studio Code](https://code.visualstudio.com/) have extensions that lets us enable to see which part on the code is not syntactically incorrect, or even fix such parts automatically.

 ### `private` / `protected` members must start from `_`

 Every private (or protected) members of a class should have leading underscore.